umMail - Email (Office 365)

 Why is this change being made?

 Email services have fundamentally changed over time.
 Individuals frequently join the University with access to other email services (such as Google, Microsoft or Yahoo!) and no longer rely on the University to be their sole provider of email services.
 With the continued increase in cybersecurity threats and email exploits (such as phishing, malware, etc.), the potential for an email account to be compromised has increased.
-When an individual no longer has an active affiliation with the University, use of a University email account could allow an individual, intentionally or not, to misrepresent themselves as active representatives of the University.
+Use of a University email account could allow an inactive individual to misrepresent themselves as active representatives of the University.
 This misrepresentation may be intentional or not, therefore, this policy has been made.
-This policy implementation follows security best practices for revoking access of individuals who are no longer actively affiliated with the University.
+This policy implementation follows security best practices for revoking access of individuals who are not actively affiliated with the University.

 How will this change impact me?